LNeuf/CMPT306-Snakeskin/README.md

  Gameplay:

 # Setup
- 1. Run "Main Menu" scene in Unity
+ * Run "Main Menu" scene in Unity

+  OR

+ * Build project and run executable